Best oil ETFs to buy in 2022

 What is an oil ETF?

 An oil exchange-traded fund (ETF) is a fund that trades on the stock exchange, just like a regular stock.
 The ETF can be one of two things.
-It can be a commodity ETF that tracks the performance of key global oil price benchmarks, or it can be a securities ETF that consists of a wide variety of publicly traded companies that engaged in the oil and gas industry, and this basket of companies varies depending on the ETF.
+It can be a commodity ETF that tracks the performance of key global oil price benchmarks, or it can be a securities ETF that consists of a wide variety of publicly traded companies that engaged in the oil and gas industry.

-Since the energy sector can often be volatile, oil ETFs provide an investment that is better equipped to cope with these market dynamics.
-Rather than an investor betting all of their capital on the performance of a single company, this capital is spread out over numerous companies within the oil and gas sector across different jurisdictions, and often with different business models.
-This helps reduce the key thing all investors want to avoid: risk
+Since the energy sector can be volatile, oil ETFs provide a more stable investment than relying on one or two of the best oil stocks.
+Rather than betting all of your capital on the performance of a single business, this capital is spread out over numerous companies within the oil and gas sector, often with varied sources of revenue and based in different locations around the world.

 Are oil ETFs a good investment?